dbt-labs/docs.getdbt.com/website/docs/docs/cloud/secure/snowflake-privatelink.md

 <SetUpPages features={'/snippets/_available-tiers-privatelink.md'}/>

-The following steps walk you through the setup of a Snowflake AWS PrivateLink and Azure Private Link endpoint in the dbt Cloud multi-tenant environment.
+The following steps walk you through the setup of a Snowflake AWS PrivateLink or Azure Private Link endpoint in a dbt Cloud multi-tenant environment.

 :::note Snowflake SSO with PrivateLink
 Users connecting to Snowflake using SSO over a PrivateLink connection from dbt Cloud will also require access to a PrivateLink endpoint from their local workstation.